AnthonissenBert/Notes/SlingshotDnD/Quests/The Haunting of Windmill Tower.md

 	- [[helmed horror]] and [[animated armor]]

 2. **The Harmonic Puzzle:** In a corner of the laboratory, the party encounters a massive, intricate contraption of gears and chimes.
 To proceed further into the tower, they must solve a harmonic puzzle.
 The party must adjust the gears to create a specific musical sequence by aligning the chimes correctly.
 Clues for the puzzle can be found in the form of sheet music scattered throughout the laboratory.

-3. **The Control Mechanism:** At the heart of the laboratory, the party discovers a massive control panel that appears to be responsible for the malfunction of the constructs and the maze's operation.
-They must decipher a series of levers, buttons, and dials to disable the machinery.
-This requires careful observation and trial-and-error.
 #### Rewards

 1. **Clockwork Knowledge:** Successfully navigating the clockwork laboratory grants the party valuable insights into clockwork machinery and constructs, which may prove useful in future encounters or for crafting items.